A Sleep Tool For People With

 2) Users found that the onboarding information, symptoms listed and questions were brief and not persuasive for someone to book a doctor consultation.
 In the next iteration, we edited the copy to be more symptom specific and used point form to make content digestible.

-Initial usability testing (advisory results screen)
+Usability testing (advisory results screen)

 There is an assumption that senior users prefer black text due to better readability, thus we want to find out the susceptibility of reverse white designs, while not compromising on contrast.

-3 layout explorations for testing
+3 advisory results screen explorations for testing.

 A majority of users chose Version 1 due to the pleasant pink and commented that Version 2 had great contrast.
 The team decided to move forward with Version 2 but refined the red tone to be less alarming to adhere to the sleep aesthetic.